Wild Horses of Outer Banks, North Carolina

-Equine black and white fine art photographer Tim Layton is known for his handmade platinum and silver gelatin wild horse prints.
+Equine black and white fine art photographer Tim Layton is known for his large handmade silver gelatin wild horse fine art gallery prints.

 Tim's style is as seductive and ethereal as the wild horses that he photographs.

 Herds of wild horses have been roaming the barrier islands on the coast of North Carolina for over 500 years and they are still there.
 They can be seen strolling along the beaches and wooded areas near Cape Lookout, Beaufort, Ocracoke, and Corolla.
 Part of the allure of the wild horses is that they've lived there for nearly 500 years—longer than any human residents—and have survived hurricanes and human settlers alike.

 The Outer Banks are one of North Carolina's greatest treasures.
 The 200-mile stretch of skinny barrier islands off the coast are known for their secluded feel, the small communities that inhabit the islands, beautiful beaches, and of course, the wild horses.